Rules Against Pregnancy Discrimination Get an Update

-For the first time in over 30 years, the EEOC (Equal Employment Opportunity Commission) has updated its rules against pregnancy discrimination.
-Previously, many employers weren't entirely sure what the rules were or how they applied to their specific business.
+The Equal Employment Opportunity Commission (EEOC) updated its rules against pregnancy discrimination in 2015—the first time in over 30 years.
+Previously, many employers weren’t entirely sure what the rules were or how they applied to their specific business.
 The hope is that these new clarifications will be helpful to employers, as well as the women (and men) who work for them.

 So, what exactly do the new rules say?
-For starters, they discuss the fact that the PDA (Pregnancy Discrimination Act) covers not only current pregnancies, but also past pregnancies and a woman's potential to become pregnant.
-In addition, the agency spelled out when companies may have to provide pregnant women with lighter duties and that they can't force a female worker to leave when she's capable of doing her job.
+For starters, they discuss the fact that the Pregnancy Discrimination Act (PDA) covers not only current pregnancies, but also past pregnancies and a woman’s potential to become pregnant.
+In addition, the agency spelled out when companies may have to provide pregnant women with lighter duties and that they can’t force a female worker to leave when she’s capable of doing her job.

-The policy, furthermore, states that lactation counts as a medical condition and therefore guarantees nursing mothers the protection of the law (meaning a place to express milk and schedule flexibility).
+The policy also states that lactation counts as a medical condition and therefore guarantees nursing mothers the protection of the law (meaning a place to express milk and schedule flexibility).